 The Company is substantially dependent upon the services of certain key technology suppliers and manufacturers and on existing relationships to facilitate purchasing from distributors for the successful operation of its business.
 The Company's contracts with suppliers vary in duration and are generally terminable by either party at will or upon notice.
-A supplier's failure to supply materials or components in a timely manner (for example, caused by disruptions related to the COVID-19 pandemic), or the Company's inability to obtain substitute sources for these materials and components in a timely manner or on terms acceptable to the Company, could harm the Company's ability to provide its products and services to customers.
-The Company may also experience increases in the prices for these third-party products and services which could negatively impact its profitability or require it to pass any cost increases on to its customers, which may result in a loss of customers and decreases in revenue for the Company.
-A loss of a supplier or increase in cost of supplying key products or services could also require the Company's employees to obtain new certifications and training to ensure that they can adequately serve customer requirements for any replacement suppliers, products and services.
+A supplier's failure to supply materials or components in a timely manner (for example, caused by disruptions related to natural causes or geopolitical reasons), or the Company's inability to obtain substitute sources for these materials and components in a timely manner or on terms acceptable to the Company, could harm the Company's ability to provide its products and services to customers.
+The Company may also experience increases in the prices for these third-party products and services which could negatively impact its profitability or require it to pass any cost increases on to its customers, which may result in a loss of customers and decreases in revenue for the Company's employees to obtain new certifications and training to ensure that they can adequately serve customer requirements for any replacement suppliers, products and services.
 As a result, disruptions in, or significant changes to, the Company's supplier relationships could also negatively impact the Company's reputation.
 As a result, the loss of the services of any of these suppliers and a failure to obtain an acceptable alternative solution at a similar cost could have a material adverse effect on the Company's business, financial condition, and results of operations.